UAlbertaALTLab/itwewina/neahtta/README.md

 ## The FSTs and the dictionaries

-Make sure you copy the latest FSTs and dictionaries to the appriopriate places.
+Make sure you copy the latest FSTs and dictionaries to the appropriate places.

 What I do is copy all the dictionaries (XML files) from the server's copy of itwêwina to my local copy: